Nbk2938/emecus/rubi (pde)/Rubickscube7_1/README.md

-this program, has a slight change respect to "rubikscube7".
+This program, has a slight change respect to "rubikscube7".

-- at the beginnig you can chose yourself the scramble algorithm
+- The creation of the scramble algorithm is given to the user.
+- He can manualy create an alghorith and contemporary se the result of the scramble applied to the cube in the interface.

-to run it:
+To run it:
 - download the entire subdirectory "Rubickscube7_1"
 - open it with processing IDE
 - run the programm